Kienht7704/Internship-Report/content/1-Worklog/1.8-Week8/_index.md

 ### Week 8 Achievements:

 #### Exam Preparation
-- Reviewed AWS fundamentals and concepts in preparation for the certification exam.
+- Reviewed AWS fundamentals and concepts in preparation for the exam.